 Vocational Training & Degree Programs at TWS

 Professional Welders are found everywhere – automotive, aerospace and aviation industries; bridges and bikes; shipyards, shops and skyscrapers – wherever metal needs adhering, a welder is needed.
 By being trained as a skilled professional welder, you’ll have career opportunities nationwide, and even worldwide.
 That means almost anywhere you want to go, welding can take you there.
+This program is only offered at our Tulsa, OK and Jacksonville, FL campuses.

 The Welding Specialist program prepares a graduate for entry level positions in structural, pipe and pipeline, and thin alloy welding.
 Key welding processes include SMAW (stick), GMAW/FCAW (MIG/Fluxcore), and GTAW (TIG) welding procedures.
 Students learn welding safety, torch cutting processes, proper arc welding equipment setup, important welding control techniques, fundamental welding processes, and basic welding metallurgy.
 This intense program is primarily lab based and focuses on developing critical welding skills.
 It is offered only at our Houston Campus.